nodemcu/nodemcu-firmware/docs/en/modules/wifi.md

 Configures whether or not WiFi automatically goes to sleep in NULL_MODE.
 Enabled by default.

 !!! note
-		This function **does not** store it's setting in flash, if auto sleep in NULL_MODE is not desired, `wifi.nullmodesleep(false)` must be called after powerup, restart, or wake from deep sleep.
+	This function **does not** store it's setting in flash, if auto sleep in NULL_MODE is not desired, `wifi.nullmodesleep(false)` must be called after power-up, restart, or wake from deep sleep.

 #### Syntax
 `wifi.nullmodesleep([enable])`